Why Your Late-Diagnosed Neurodiversity is a Call to Adventure

 Carl Jung once said: “Until you make the unconscious conscious, it will direct your life and you will call it fate.”

-No doubt the internal growth process takes some serious resilience for all people, divergent or not.
-But we weirdos have to be extra willing to get curious about ourselves and how we’re bumping up against the world in order to see the Self clearly— maybe for the first time.
+No doubt the internal growth process takes resilience for all kinds of people, divergent or not, but we weirdos have to be extra willing to get curious about ourselves and how we’re bumping up against the world.

 This means questioning societal norms and the narrow definitions of success we’ve inherited.
 It means stopping the wasteful attempts at getting good at normie things we’ll never be good at and accepting our weaknesses so we can focus on our strengths.
 It means getting out of survival mode and into the driver’s seat, and seriously evaluating the unfit jobs, environments that drain us, or relationships that exacerbate our struggles.

-It’s time to stop telling ourselves that if we just try harder at this old way, everything will be okay… or maybe we might just wake up one day and magically be someone different.
+It’s time to stop telling ourselves that if we just try harder at this old way, everything will be okay… or stop wishing that maybe we might just wake up one day and magically be normal.

 Let the denial go.